Things To Do Alone in London: 21 Activities To Try on Your Own

 But there’s no need to make friends.
 A guided walking tour is great if you have a day in London and want to make the most of it.
 As these tours usually take around 3 – 4 hours.

-Check here for ticket prices to one of the best walking tours in London.
+Check here for ticket prices for one of the best walking tours in London.

 READ MORE | 5 DAYS IN LONDON ITINERARY